laevad/Proxmox-and-Terraform-Automating-VM-Templates-with-Cloud-Init/README.md

 ## Troubleshooting

+- **Volume does not exist**: Ensure the `install-tools.yml` snippet is uploaded to Proxmox storage as described in the Cloud-Init Configuration section.
+- **VM locked**: If a VM is locked from a previous failed operation, unlock it in the Proxmox web UI (VM > More > Unlock) or remove the VM if it's not needed.
+You may need to run `terraform destroy` to clean up the state and start fresh.
 - Ensure your Proxmox API token has VM creation permissions
 - Verify the cloud-init template exists and is properly configured
 - Check network connectivity between Terraform host and Proxmox server